Sampistaroy/sites/README.md

 On activation the database is automatically created and a default site is set up.
 Enjoy!

-Configuration
+Installation
 -------------

-1. Setup a new datasource named `sites` in croogo database configuration.
+1. Download Zip file, unzip it to your "App/Plugin/Sites" folder.
+   Notice : don't use cake bake plugin !
+2. Setup database.php:
+   Add a config for database called "sites" with the same parameters of your default data base configs.
    You can use the same physical database as croogo, but `sites` datasource needs to be present since all plugin models will use this.